sonocircuit/Offworld-Switch/README.md

 The OFFWORLD/SWITCH is a small device to switch the USB data lines of a device between two hosts (A and B).

 I needed a small device to switch the usb connection between a Norns and Ansible.
 While designing I deceded to incorporate monome's idea of the [offworld-1 device](https://github.com/monome/offworld-1).
-A more appropriate name would be "WORLD/SELECTOR" as it works as offworld only when the jumper is in center position.
+A more appropriate name would be "WORLD/SELECTOR" as it only works as offworld when the jumper is in the center position.

 ## How to use
 There are three miniUSB B connectors on the rear and one USB A connector on the side.
 The Datalines D+/D- of the USB A are switched between the two outer miniUSB B connectors (A and B) via switch. <br>